Armstrong Flight Research Center: Location

 Though Armstrong Flight Research Center has always been located on the shore of Rogers Dry Lake, its precise location has changed over the years.
 It currently resides on the northwestern edge of the lake bed, just south of North Gate.
 Visitors must obtain access to both Edwards AFB and NASA AFRC.

-The Rogers Dry Lake bed offers a unique landscape well suited for flight research, namely, dry conditions, few rainy days per year, and large, flat, open spaces in which emergency landings can be performed.
+The Rogers Dry Lake bed offers a unique landscape for flight research, namely dry conditions, few rainy days per year, and large, flat, and open spaces in which emergency landings can be performed.
 At times, the bed can host a runway length of over 40,000 feet.
 It is home to a compass rose that measures 5,200 feet across, and where aircraft can land into the wind in any direction.